Guangdong: Demographics

 Guangdong officially became the most populous province in 2005.
 Official statistics had traditionally placed Guangdong as the fourth-most populous province of China with about 80 million people, though an influx of migrants, temporary workers, and newly settled individuals numbered around 30 million.
 The massive influx of migrants from other provinces, dubbed the "floating population", is due to Guangdong's booming economy and high demand for labor.
 If Guangdong were an independent nation, it would rank among the twelfth largest countries of the world by population.

 Urbanization

 Guangzhou is one of the largest cities in the People's Republic of China.

-In 2021, Guangdong's population is 74.6% urban and 25.4% rural.
+In 2024, Guangdong's population was 75.9% urban and 24.1% rural.

 Genealogy

 Guangdong is the ancestral home of large numbers of overseas Chinese.
 Most of the railroad laborers in Canada, the Western United States and Panama in the 19th century came from Guangdong, especially the Siyi area.
 Many people from the region also traveled to California and other parts of the United States during the gold rush of 1849, and also to Australia during its gold rush a decade or so later.